Riskware. What is it? How to Spot it and Avoid it

 It is not uncommon for many types of software to tread a fine line when it comes to legality.
 For example, surveillance software can be entirely legal or entirely illegal depending on how it is used and the state where it is used.
 A legal check is necessary if your company uses employee monitoring software that somehow stores non-business private data.

-3. Monitor user behaviour
+3. Monitor user behavior

 Data collection is the main issue that makes user behaviour monitoring software risky.
 This type of software has legal risks by default, but the gathered data can also get exposed to malicious players.
 Companies that work with a lot of user data are often targeted and can be affected by the actions of cybercriminals.